 05 of 08

 Bring the Loop Through to the Front

-Bring the looped yarn through to the front:
+Next, you will bring the looped yarn through to the front.

-- Keep holding onto the yarn with your right hand so it doesn't get away from you.
+- Keep holding onto the yarn with your right hand so it does not get away from you.

 - In the same movement, bring the right-hand needle out from behind the left-hand needle.